shogun-toolbox/shogun/doc/readme/INSTALL.md

 2. Open the start menu, and run _Anaconda Prompt (Miniconda3)_

 3. In the Windows Start menu, find the path of the _Native Tools Command Prompt for VS_ shortcut that is relative to your system architecture and Visual Studio version (x32/x64, 2017/2019/..).
 For example, for _x64 Native Tools Command Prompt for VS 2019_, it looks so: `%comspec% /k "X:\Path\To\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvars64.bat"`.
-If it is not enough information, look at [link 1](https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line) and [link 2](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs)
+For detailed information check out [link 1](https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line) and [link 2](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs)

 4. Execute this path in the _Anaconda Prompt_ to run _Native Tools_ there